 - Financial Aid – You can direct questions about your financial aid packages and awards to the Office of Financial Aid.

 - The Graduate School is posting regular updates on degree progression, remote defenses, and other topics of concern.

 - The Provost’s Office provides academic vision and leadership to fulfill the land-grant mission of CSU.
 You can find up-to-date information on their website.

 How to use Microsoft Teams – Teams allows you to connect virtually with others from campus.
 Some instructors are recording class sessions via Teams; this page also outlines how to access those recordings.

 - Need to view videos from your instructors?
 When Microsoft asks you to log in, you will type your ename and “@colostate.edu” to log in – if your ename is camram, your login is firstname.lastname@example.org.
 See our Teams for students page for even more information and help.

 Need access to a computer or laptop?

-CSU Libraries is offering students to checkout a laptop for an extended loan for the remainder of the semester.
-There is a limited supply, so loans are on a first-come, first-serve basis.
+CSU Libraries is offering students to checkout a laptop for an extended loan when available.
+To request a computer, complete this online form.
+When laptops become available, students will be contacted via email to discuss shipping options.
+Laptops are distributed on a first-come, first-served basis.
 Find out more information and what other resources are available on the Library Updates & Resources page.

 Need internet access?